department-of-veterans-affairs/caseflow/LINUX_SETUP_AND_INSTALL.md

 ### Install Databases

 Install redis.
 (Maybe not required?
 Give it a shot without.)
 Configure to run on another port to avoid blocking the docker container.

 Install postgres client and developer libraries.
 The postgres server is not needed.
 If you install it, configure it to run on a different port or you will block the docker container.
 Add these postgres variables to your env:

 ```
 export POSTGRES_HOST=localhost
 export POSTGRES_USER=postgres
 export POSTGRES_PASSWORD=postgres
 ```

-Install sqlite3 client and dev libs.
-This may be deprecated shortly.

-[Install oracle](https://github.com/kubo/ruby-oci8/blob/master/docs/install-instant-client.md#install-oracle-instant-client-packages) (last known working at v12; follow _all the steps_ for the zip install.
+[Install oracle](https://github.com/kubo/ruby-oci8/blob/master/docs/install-instant-client.md#install-oracle-instant-client-packages) (last known working at Oracle Instant Client v12; follow _all the steps_ for the zip install.
 Requires instant-client, sdk, and sql\*plus packages.
 Don't skip the lib softlink)
 You probably have to create an Oracle account.
 Add this to your env to squash oracle errors on startup:
 `export NLS_LANG=AMERICAN_AMERICA.US7ASCII`

-May need to have your user own the oracle directory?
+May need to have your user own the oracle /opt directory?

 ### Install Third Party Software